ykacer/Medical_NLP_Case_Study/README.md

 This comes with many challenges:

-- Even the best possible Machine Learning is prone to inherent data-drift related errors in production
+- Even the best possible Machine Learning is prone to data-drift related errors in production
 - Giving the right codification of a current taped word depends on past taped words but also on futur taped words, making pure "real time" codification untractable
 - All Machine Learning model has limit in terms of text size, but strategy exists to overcome this limit while minimizing risks of long term dependency errors.